-- a reasonable person would not expect the information to be disclosed; - the information is commercially sensitive, confidential and its confidentiality is maintained; and - one or more of the following applies: - the release of information would be a breach of law; - o the information concerns an incomplete proposal or negotiation; - the information comprises matters of supposition or is insufficiently definite to warrant disclosure; - o the information is generated for the internal management purposes of Seeka; or - o the information is a trade secret.
+- A reasonable person would not expect the information to be disclosed; - The information is commercially sensitive, confidential and its confidentiality is maintained; and - One or more of the following applies: - The release of information would be a breach of law; - The information concerns an incomplete proposal or negotiation; - The information comprises matters of supposition or is insufficiently definite to warrant disclosure: - The information is generated for the internal management purposes of Seeka; or - The information is a trade secret. - Note that: - Material/price sensitive information must be disclosed unless each of the "limbs" of the disclosure exception are satisfied; and - The disclosure obligation "resurrects" once one or more of the limbs of the exception are no longer fulfilled.

-Note that:

-- material/price sensitive information must be disclosed unless each of the "limbs" of the disclosure exception are satisfied; and - the disclosure obligation "resurrects" once one or more of the limbs of the exception are no longer fulfilled.